THIFT SHOP HOURS:

 Revenue from our volunteer-run businesses allows us to support healthcare in Richmond, British Columbia.

 RHH AUXILIARY THRIFT SHOP

-Located in Steveston (Richmond, B.C) at 3731 Chatham Street (corner of Chatham & Second Avenue), the Auxiliary Thrift Shop is an amazing store, 100% operated by more than 140 volunteers from ages 16 to 92!
-Here you will find gently used clothing for the entire family (also Boutique designer label and vintage), housewares, (dishes, lamps, drapery, linens), jewellery, books, toys, games, hardware, tools, electronics, sporting goods, craft supplies, art work and many other wonderful treasures, all at amazing bargain prices.
+Located in Steveston (Richmond, B.C) at 3731 Chatham Street (corner of Chatham & Second Avenue), the Auxiliary Thrift Shop is an amazing store, 100% operated by over 100 volunteers from ages 16 to 92!
+Here you will find gently used clothing for the entire family (also Boutique designer label and vintage), housewares, (dishes, lamps, drapery, linens, knick-knacks), jewellery, books, toys, games, hardware, tools, electronics, sporting goods, craft supplies, pictures, frames and many other wonderful treasures, all at amazing bargain prices.
 We also offer a wide selection of seasonal items (e.g. Christmas, Halloween and Easter).
 All merchandise, donated by people in our community, is inspected for good condition – and it changes daily!
 Proceeds from the Thrift Shop support the purchase of medical equipment and patient programs at Richmond Hospital, Minoru Residence and Lions Manor.
 The Thrift Shop could not run without the generous donations of all items by the community.
 We are grateful for this support.